technology-toolbox/website/content/blog/jjameson/2011/11/12/building-technologytoolbox-com-part-6.md

 title: Migrating a blog from Telligent to Subtext using Web scraping, the Html Agility Pack, BlogML, and more (a.k.a.
 Building TechnologyToolbox.com, part 6)
 date: 2011-11-12T23:51:46-07:00
 lastmod: 2011-11-12T23:52:07-07:00
-excerpt:
-  "While I don't expect many people will need to migrate blog posts from Telligent to Subtext, I do believe it is valuable to provide a walkthrough of how I typically approach a \"content migration scenario\" -- since I frequently encounter this kind of requirement when working with enterprise customers..."
+excerpt: 'While I don''t expect many people will need to migrate blog posts from Telligent to Subtext, I do believe it is valuable to provide a walkthrough of how I typically approach a "content migration scenario" -- since I frequently encounter this kind of requirement when working with enterprise customers...'
 aliases:
   [
     "/blog/jjameson/archive/2011/11/12/building-technologytoolbox-com-part-6.aspx",